About our gender balance

 Honouring this commitment means fostering a work environment where everyone is rewarded fairly for the work they do and the contributions they make.
 Addressing the gender pay gap is one part of this and we are setting a strong diversity and inclusion agenda to address both conscious and unconscious bias within our teams.

 Male-dominated industries tend to have larger gender pay gaps.
 Our gender pay gap of 19.3% is primarily caused by women still being under-represented in the highest paid roles and in highly paid technical/specialist roles.
 Whilst we have seen a slight improvement in our pay gap since 2018, which was 20%, there is still a long way to go and we are determined to change this.

-We are working hard, both internally and across the industry to break down the barriers women face in accessing senior roles.
+According to RDG's latest Equality, Inclusion & Diversity survey (April 2020), 60.8% of staff identified as Male, 38.9% as Female and 0.3% as Non-Binary.
+We are working hard, both internally and across the industry, to break down the barriers women face in accessing roles in rail.
 This includes attracting and recruiting more women into junior technical and engineering roles.
 In the short-term, it is possible that we may slow progress in reducing the gender pay gap in doing this.
 However, we are confident that in the long-term, these initiatives will create a diverse workforce and play a key role in narrowing the gender pay gap.

 We are continuing to develop new strategies to build a more diverse workforce and an environment that fosters inclusion and equal opportunities at all levels within our business.
 This work includes:

 - Continuous development of our HR Policies, including the promotion of our enhanced family friendly leave entitlements

 - Awareness training around the positive action provisions of the Equality Act and recruitment and selection

 - The continuation of Grow and Aspire, our initiative encouraging employees to take ownership of their development through activities such as coaching, mentoring and job shadowing

 - The promotion of support networks such as Women in Rail, including offering mentors and mentees to their mentorship programme